Sheida100/CSS-Flexbox-Drills-1/README.md

 ##Instructions

-- for and clone this repo
+- fork and clone this repo
 - mockup the html and css shown in the pdf
 - feel free to change out the colors
 - replace the text of "logo" to an actual logo, your choice